stla/ghcscriptrender/README.md

   -h,--help                Show this help text
-  FILE                     The Haskell script -s,--singleoutputs       In case every output takes only one line -n,--nooutputs           Don't include the outputs -t,--type TYPE           Output type: html (default), txt, or md -f,--fragment            Generate a html block (for --type html) -p,--package-db package-database
+  FILE                     The Haskell script -s,--singleoutputs       In case every output takes only one line -n,--nooutputs           Do not include the outputs -t,--type TYPE           Output type: html (default), txt, or md -f,--fragment            Generate a html block (for --type html) -p,--package-db package-database